 2. Spread out Branches

 If you’re a perfectionist, this is the step that can take the most time and for good reason.
-The branches create the canvas for your decorations so they need to be arranged perfectly.
+The branches create the canvas for your Christmas tree decorations so they need to be arranged perfectly.
 Starting with the bottom layer of branches and working your way up, gently straighten each tip and fan them out in different directions from the branch to create a natural look.
-Take a step back after you have arranged each layer to make sure all the branches are sitting well together and you don’t have any gaps.
+Take a step back after you have arranged each layer to make sure all the branches are sitting well together and that you don’t have any gaps.

 3. Evenly Wrap the Lights